 Recipe box: Give breakfast an autumn twist with these Whole Wheat Pumpkin Pancakes.
 Top with sliced banana, a sprinkle of cinnamon and a drizzle of syrup.

 While apples contain vitamin C and phytonutrients, fiber is the shining start on the nutrition facts panel.
 “One medium apple has 4 grams of soluble fiber — the type that helps lower your cholesterol.
 Eating adequate fiber can also help with weight loss,” says Younkin.

 “In the fall, I love to add very thinly sliced apples to a green salad with a lemony vinaigrette dressing,” says Bowerman.
 “It makes the salad seem more festive and the sweetness of the apple is a nice contrast to a tangy dressing.”

-Recipe box: If you aren’t quite ready into give up your salads, give them a fall update by adding sliced apples.
-Add lots of fall flavor with this Green Salad with Apples, Cranberries and Pepitas recipe tossed in an apple cider vinaigrette.
+Recipe box: Add lots of fall flavor to your salad routine with this Green Salad with Apples, Cranberries and Pepitas recipe tossed in an apple cider vinaigrette.

 “Like pumpkin, butternut squash is also a very rich source of vitamin A,” says Bowerman. “[It’s] also a good source of potassium, magnesium and fiber."

 “The orange color in butternut squash comes from beta-carotene, an antioxidant that is converted to vitamin A in the body,” adds Younkin.
 “Beta-carotene fights free radicals, while vitamin A ensures healthy bones, skin and teeth.”